BDC Hamburger Icon

 Open row

 The key to building a successful business is growing your customer base.
 It’s normal for some customers to stop buying from you.
 After all, people move, and their needs may change over time.
-But if you’re constantly losing customers, especially if they head to your competitors, there’s a problem you must address.
+But if you’re constantly losing customers, especially if they head to your competitors, you have a problem.

 How to increase customer retention